Claire Dean

 By Car

 ‘Machu Picchu by Car’ is a great option for travelers with limited time and money and who wish to get to Machu Picchu without being part of a guided tour.
 The name is somewhat misleading as travelers are not driven all the way to Machu Picchu.
-Dozens of minibuses take passengers to nearby Hidroelectrica, a hydroelectric power station at the end of a long and narrow dirt road in the Urubamba Valley.
-Hidroelectrica is connected to Aguas Calientes via a train line, but many people prefer complete the route on foot instead.
+Dozens of minibusses take passengers to nearby Hidroelectrica, a hydroelectric power station at the end of a long and narrow dirt road in the Urubamba Valley.
+Hidroelectrica is connected to Aguas Calientes via a train line, but many people prefer to complete the route on foot instead.
 Taking two to three hours, the hike itself is an easy one across even terrain, but in beautifully scenic surroundings no less.
 Following the train tracks as they snake through the Urubamba Valley alongside the river, hikers first pass Machu Picchu Mountain and Wayna Picchu to their right and then circle around the Putucusi Mountain to their left until they reach Aguas Calientes.
+You can also take a train to Aguas Calientes from hydroelectric if you don’t fancy the hike.

 Hike along the train tracks on a 3-hour trek from “Hidroelectrica” to Aguas Calientes.
 This flat walk through the cloud forest is used at the end of The Salkantay Trek, The Choquequirao Trek to Machu Picchu, and The Vilcabamba Trek.